 4.4.40 - The hospital site is separated from the town centre proper by the River Brent and has a substantially different built character.
-It should, nevertheless, be understood as a closely related enclave to Hanwell District entre, which is important to realising its role as a hub for cousing, transport, local services, and employment.
+It should, nevertheless, be understood as a closely related enclave to Hanwell District Centre, which is important to realising its role as a hub for housing, transport, local services, and employment.

-A.4.41 - The boundary of Hanwell District Centre concentrated nature of local shopping frontages, which have also faced substantial leakage in retail trade to Ealing Metropolitan Town Centre and out of town locations.
+4.4.41 - The boundary of Hanwell District Centre has traditionally been tightly drawn to reflect the concentrated nature of local shopping frontages, which have also faced substantial leakage in retail trade to Ealing Metropolitan Town Centre and out of town locations.
 This has also seen the growth of retail functions, particularly those with an out-of-town character south along Boston Road.
 These sites now present opportunities for housing and mixed development.
 Similarly, railway severance and the hub function of Hanwell Station has resulted in a distinct but proximate local centre along Greenford Avenue which provides shopping and local services to northern Hanwell.